-Pricing under the RCP/ZEV
+Pricing under the RCP

-Nicolas Updated by Nicolas
+Nicolas Vodoz Updated by Nicolas Vodoz

 Here are the 4 cost elements to consider in pricing:

-1. Electricity withdrawn from the network
+1. Electricity drawn from the grid

 2. Solar electricity

-Actual costs include:
+The actual costs include:

-3. Administrative costs
+3. Administrative fees

 4. Meter subscription

-Climkit offers, in its billing service, to collect the meter subscription directly from consumers on behalf of the owner.
+Climkit offers, in its billing service, to directly collect the meter subscription from consumers on behalf of the owner.

 References:

-• Energy Ordinance (OEne) of 02/01/2024
+• Energy Ordinance (OEne) of 01/02/2024

 How Did We Do?